 There are many heartwarming stories out there that help people to understand different outstanding characteristics about various breeds of canine.
 We’ll be talking a lot about a dog named Hachi; but what kind of dog was Hachi?

 Hachi was an Akita Inu, that lived in Japan.
 He was born on November 10th, 1923, and passed away on March 8th, 1935 living to be over 12 years old.
 This particular Akita had a peach white coat, which is roughly recognizable in a photo that surfaced back in 2015- though it’s in black and white.

 We’re going to be brushing up on the Akita breed that enjoys the fame that Hachiko left on its shoulders.
 But first, let’s take a look at what made Hachiko such a staple in Japanese culture.

 The Hachi Story

-Born on a farm in 1923, Hachiko was adopted by a professor of agriculture at the University of Tokyo.
+Born on a farm in 1923, Hachi or Hachiko was adopted by a professor of agriculture at the University of Tokyo.

 Over time as the Akita Inu puppy grew, the owner whose name was Hidesaburo Ueno developed a daily pattern or ritual together that lasted several years.

 The two would walk together down to the Shibuya train station, where Hidesaburo would affectionately say his goodbyes to Hachiko, get on the train, and leave en route to the University.

 Hachiko would then lounge around the train station for several hours until his owner would come back from work.

 For years this pattern between Hidesaburo and his dog took place.
 The station employees grew fond of Hachiko and would take care of him since it became such a fixture at the station.